Norfolk officer fired for Rittenhouse defense donation seeks job back in wake of acquittal

 NORFOLK, Va.
-(WAVY) — A former Norfolk Police lieutenant spoke with 10 On Your Side about his continued fight for answers after he was fired this past Spring.
-Bill Kelly had a 19-year career in law enforcement, but it only took about four days for him to lose it.
+(WAVY) — A former Norfolk police lieutenant spoke with 10 On Your Side about his continued fight for answers after he was fired this past spring.
+William “Bill” Kelly had a 19-year career in law enforcement, but it only took about four days for him to lose it.

-It was last April when the city learned about his donation to the Kyle Rittenhouse legal defense fund.
-Kyle Rittenhouse is the man charged with the murder of two Black Lives Matter protesters in Kenosha, Wisconsin, last August.
+It was last April when the City of Norfolk learned about Kelly’s donation to the Kyle Rittenhouse legal defense fund.
+Rittenhouse was charged with shooting and killing two people at an anti-racism protest in Kenosha, Wisconsin, in August 2020.
+He was acquitted on all charges on Nov.
+19.

-“He may have been there unwisely, but he didn’t seem like he was there for malice and having watched the video I thought that it was a pretty clear-cut case of self-defense,” explained Kelly.

 “I donated $25, off-duty, of my own money, and I gave some words of encouragement.
 I didn’t think much of it.
 I continued on with my life and several months later I got a phone call.
 Somebody had told me that people were calling the police department complaining about my donation,” said Kelly.